The Healing Frequency of Trees: How Nature Regulates More Than Your Mood

 🌲 The peace under tall branches.

-🌳 The deep exhale leaning against a trunk.
+🌳 The exhale leaning against a trunk.

 That’s coherence.
 That’s healing.

-And the best part?
+The best part?
 You don’t have to try to relax.
 The trees do it for you.

 This isn’t woo.
 It’s quantum biology.
 It’s earth medicine—waiting for anyone who will slow down long enough to receive it.